Laser Frenectomy FAQ

 How young is too young to have my baby evaluated for a lip- or tongue-tie?

 It is never too young to have your baby evaluated.
+We examine newborns all the time, sometimes babies are only a day old.
 It is best to have the procedure at a younger age rather than waiting because your baby can form habits that may require additional therapy in the future and a restricted tongue can cause a cascade of events leading to poor development of the oral-facial structures and abnormal breathing patterns.
+The baby can form habits and compensations which may require your baby to have additional therapy.

 Will the first visit be considered a consultation or an exam visit?